milkytracker/milkytracker-addons/README.md

 ## About addons

+> NOTE: addons are enabled for Linux/Mac but not windows [yet]

 **Addons** allow for interfacing **with** the operating system ♥.<br>
 This prevents milkytracker to become a monolyth DAW, stay small, and promote **personal computing** across all OS'es.<br>